skirtapaieo/development-101/10-Education/BlockchainExpert/readme.md

 - Remix IDE
 - Your first smart contract
 - Smart contract theory
+  - Gas, denoted in gwei
+  - Storage is expensive
 - Deploying smart contracts
+  - Mainnet
+  - Local network are not persistent
+  - Test networks (see on Ethereum site - many faucets are unreliable)
 - Data types
 - Operators and type conversions
 - Conditionals